billtubbs/python-control-examples/plotting-paradigm.md

 - Easily extensible — more functionality could be added as methods
 - It is familiar to many Python users (e.g. data scientists using Pandas).

-To illustrate how this might work I have outlined some examples below.
+To illustrate how this might work, I have outlined some examples below.

 ### Example 1 – Root locus plot